dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### The rise of deep learning in drug discovery.
 - **year:** 2018
 - **url:** <https://www.semanticscholar.org/paper/89213307256d538942fab6b4ac7ab0dee6936582>
-- **abstract:** S2 TL;DR: The first wave of applications of deep learning in pharmaceutical research has emerged in recent years, and its utility has gone beyond bioactivity predictions and has shown promise in addressing diverse problems in drug discovery.
+- **abstract:** *TL;DR:* The first wave of applications of deep learning in pharmaceutical research has emerged in recent years, and its utility has gone beyond bioactivity predictions and has shown promise in addressing diverse problems in drug discovery.
 - **journal:** Drug discovery today
 - **volume:** 23 6
 - **pages:** 1241-1250